CaesarXInsanium/AlgorithmsWithCXI/src/graphs.md

 ### Counting Network Hops

 Graph algorithms are used in order to determine the shortest number of hops that a packet should travel in order to reach a destination.
+This can be modeled using an undirected graph.

 ### Topological Sorting